ledger/ledger/doc/GLOSSARY.md

   system is flexible enough for the needs of very different users.
 Some track billable time, converting minutes and hours into dollars.
 Others track multiple currencies.
 Still others track the purchase and sale of stocks.
-Each commodity is seperate unless a conversion rule is given.
+Each commodity is separate unless a conversion rule is given.
   [&sect; Commodities and Currencies](http://www.ledger-cli.org/3.0/doc/ledger3.html#Commodities-and-Currencies);
   [&sect; Currencies and Commodities](http://www.ledger-cli.org/3.0/doc/ledger3.html#Currency-and-Commodities);
   [&sect; Accounts and Inventories](http://www.ledger-cli.org/3.0/doc/ledger3.html#Accounts-and-Inventories);